Svovoniks/sauron/README.md

 ## Known issues
  - the sql query editor is basiclly a piece of vs code and some vs code shorcuts trigger random popups
- - the query cancellation for postgres is made using a channel in rust (i don't know rust very well) so its theoretecally possible to cancel future queries if you click Abort mulitiple times for one query
+ - the query cancellation for postgres is made using a channel in rust (i don't know rust very well, and this seemed like a dead lock safe option) so its theoretecally possible to cancel future queries if you click Abort mulitiple times for one query
  - ctrl+enter shortcut will execute query even if a dialog (new connection, save query...) is shown